Guy Mowbray: BBC (2004–present)

 However, with the loss of Premiership highlights to the BBC in 2004, Mowbray found his prospects at ITV limited and turned freelance, gaining regular work with the corporation on Match of the Day.
 Due to a change in format, the BBC send commentators to all the Premier League matches played on a Saturday, so he has been able to commentate on a Premier League match virtually every week.
 Mowbray has established himself in the BBC team and has been afforded live match opportunities in the FA Cup, as well as travelling to the 2006 World Cup, Euro 2008 and the women's World Cup in China in autumn 2007.

 Alongside his BBC commitments Mowbray has also contributed frequently to Eurosport's coverage since 2004 and has occasionally covered matches for Setanta Sports.
-In January 2010, he hosted the Yorkshire & Lincolnshire edition of the BBC's regional football show Late Kick Off, and the following month he commentated on the BBC's live coverage of the 2010 Football League Cup Final.
+From January 2010 until 2014, he hosted the Yorkshire & Lincolnshire edition of the BBC's regional football show Late Kick Off, and the following month he commentated on the BBC's live coverage of the 2010 Football League Cup Final.
+He also commentated on the 2011 and 2012 finals.

 Mowbray was the chosen commentator for the BBC's coverage of England games at the 2010 World Cup following the retirement of John Motson from live commentary duties.
 He went on to commentate on England during Euro 2012 including England's eventual quarter-final shoot-out defeat to Italy.

 He was also chosen by the BBC to commentate the BBC's coverage of the England matches in the Euro 2020 tournament.

+In 2024 and 2025, Mowbray commentated on the revived edition of hit game show Gladiators.